alemol/covidminer/README.md

 Functionality can be also used through lightweight web services implemented with Flask.
 However, the use of a professional Web Server Gateway Interface for professional applications is recommended.

-Having installed and configured what is necessary (see Dependencies section and docs/devnotes), you can run the server with the following command:
+Having installed and configured what is necessary (see Dependencies), you can run the server with the following command:

 ```